 What xTool confirmed

-Latest manufacturer signal: final optimization is public, P3 compatibility is complete, and buyer economics still need the retail sheet.
+Latest signal: Roll Feeder + Laminator production claims are public, and buyer economics still need the retail sheet.

-The newest official campaign-page update widens O1 Omni from a desktop UV story into a fabric, apparel, and hard-material workflow claim.
+The campaign page widens O1 Omni from a desktop UV story into a fabric, apparel, and hard-material workflow claim across three configurations.

 Current testing path